Student Charter

 We want you to enjoy your time at Edinburgh Napier by making the most of extra-curricular opportunities, including participation in ENSA clubs and societies, with an awareness of how such activity supports your personal development and future employability.

-- Using language, orally or in writing (including emails, texts and postings on social media, Moodle and other websites), which is generally considered as having the potential to be offensive to others.
-This includes any offensive language of a racist, sexist or sexual nature as well any offensive language regarding any individual’s religion, beliefs and/or right of freedom of speech.
+- Using language, orally or in writing (including university or private emails, texts and postings on social media, Moodle and other websites, or in university feedback surveys), which is generally considered as having the potential to be offensive to others.
+This includes any offensive language of a racist, sexist or sexual nature as well any offensive language regarding any individual’s religion and beliefs.

 - Disrupting others’ learning and engagement, for example: